apham15/Anh-Andrew-Pham.github.io/index.md

 ---

-### Unsupervised Learning Project: Airplane Crashed
+### Unsupervised Learning Project: Airplane Crashed using Clustering methods( K-Means, Hierachical Clsutering, DBSCAN), Dimensionality Reduction (PCA, t-SNE, UMAP), and Text Processing with TF-IDF
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/apham15/Airplane_Crashed)
 [![Run in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/1EcLvcgNmkrYZBPraaOk8EKw9X_KMONN2?usp=sharing)

-I am a traveler, who always use airplane as the main transportation to discover the world.
-And My favorite desination is Southest Asia, where I can do snokerling, kayaking, and diving.
-As a result, when I found this dataset, all my curiousities increase.
-Let's learn what was the airplane crashing from the past, I may know some insightful that would help me to decide for my future trips.
-Also, as an Asian, Chinese Zodiac is something very interesting.
+I am a traveler, and airplanes are my primary means of transportation to discover the world.
+My favorite desination is Southest Asia, an ideal destination for snokerling, kayaking, and diving.
+As a result, when I found this dataset, it piqued my curiosity.
+Learning from historical airplane crash data could offer insight that would assist me in making future travel decisions.
+Also, as an Asian, the Chinese Zodiac is something very interesting to me.
 I did some fun stuff with that to learn more about the data.
 ![airports-world-network](https://user-images.githubusercontent.com/63126292/100527674-00053d00-319a-11eb-8c97-93025d1dc632.png)